mortezasj11/Daily_useful/ReadMe.md

 <img src="/images/MTV.png" alt="MTV and TLG Extraction" width="300">

 ### Overview
-This tool automates the calculation of Metabolic Tumor Volume (MTV), Total Lesion Glycolysis (TLG), SUVmax, and SUVpeak from PET scan.
-It leverages Python's powerful libraries and parallel processing capabilities to efficiently process large datasets.
+This tool automates the calculation of Metabolic Tumor Volume (MTV), Total Lesion Glycolysis (TLG), SUVmax, and SUVpeak from PET scans (with tumor segmentation) Nifti files.
+It uses  parallel processing to efficiently handle large datasets, saving results in a CSV file for analysis.

 ### Folder Structure
 Ensure your data is organized as follows within the specified root directory: